teeaarbee/blog/content/week_14.md

 - So I completed the Arkham trilogy on Wednesday and after that
 - The 2nd half of the week was pretty dull, I did not do anything productive other than dreaming about doing something productive from next week and writing about it in this blog XD
 - However, I did read a lot of articles and blogs, which I will be sharing below.
-- Also, I went for a run yesterday after almost forever, this was my 3rd / 4th time running after the lockdown started I.e., from March. <br>
+- Also, I went for a run yesterday after almost forever, this was my 3rd / 4th time running after the lockdown started I.e., from March.
     - And as expected my pace was terrible and my vo2 max level seems to have decreased significantly. <br>
-    - I was only able to run for a kilometer before running out of breath XD <br>
+    - I was only able to run for a kilometer before running out of breath💀<br>
     - Guess I will have to get into the habit of running and becoming fit because this lockdown isn’t going to end anytime soon,
     <br>and I have already had the **experience** of **not working out** and being a 🥔<br>
     - So, expect more of my running stat flex from the next week or so, as I will work on slowly increasing my fitness level. <br>
-- Another good thing that happened this week was that I have finally fixed my sleep cycle and now I wake up at around 7 am every day. <br>
+- Another good thing that happened this week was that I have finally fixed my sleep cycle and now I wake up at around 7 am every day.
     - I have plans to shift fear even firther and push myself to wake up at 5 every day from mid-Oct, let’s see if I can do that.

 ##Thoughts from the past week

-- Been thinking a lot about how to simplify and explain “how someone’s taste in memes/movies/art develop over the time” <br>
+- Been thinking a lot about how to simplify and explain “how someone’s taste in memes/movies/art develop over the time”
     - For now, I have this theory of layer, where a person slowly travels from one layer to another.<br>
     - You might be familiar with this in terms of layered ironical memes.
 I am trying to apply that theory to explaining taste in all sorts of entertainment.

+##Opinions

+- Some opinions are more valuable than other because the person saying that has a lot more experience in that specific field.

 ##Social Media updates

 - Will post something tomorrow

-##opinions

-- Some opinions are more valuable than other because the person saying that has a lot of experience in that specific field.

 #And Now